-I want to speak from the heart today, because frankly I’m feeling sad seeing too many people being aggressive and unkind to one another.
+I want to speak from the heart today.
+I’m feeling sad.
+Too many Muslims are being aggressive and unkind to one another.

 There is too much talk about all the matters of disagreement among us, and not enough love and support.
-I don’t want to spend my days finding fault in others, and I don’t think that sort of behavior is Islamic anyway.
+I don’t want to spend my days finding fault with others.
+That sort of behavior isn’t Islamic anyway.

 Back when I first converted to Islam, I didn’t understand much of anything, and a lot of my assumptions were completely wrong.
 If Muslims had jumped all over me, leveling various accusations and questioning my character, I probably would have turned on my heel and run away, missing out on the chance to know the beauty of Islam.

 I’m so very grateful to Allah for sending me kind and knowledgeable Muslims to be my mentors and friends, alhmadulilah.
 I wish the same for everyone.

 Here is more on the matter from a scholar I follow and respect.